 CEB's competitors in the Philippines are Philippine Airlines ("PAL"), a full-service Philippine flag carrier; PAL Express (formerly Airphil Express) a low-cost domestic operator that has the same major shareholders as PAL (but separate management team) and which code shares with PAL on certain domestic routes and leases certain aircraft from PAL; Air Asia Philippines and Air Asia Zest (formerly Zest Air).
 Most of CEB's domestic and international destinations are also serviced by these airlines.
-According to CAB data, CEB is the leading domestic airline in the Philippines by passengers carried, with a market share of 60.8% for the year ended December 31, 2014.
-CEB further builds on its leading domestic market share with its acquisition of TAP.
+According to latest CAB data as of third quarter of 2015, CEB is the leading domestic airline in the Philippines by passengers carried, with a market share of 59.3%.